Johnnie Ruth Clarke

-Johnnie Ruth Clarke (July 28, 1919 – May 15, 1978) was an American activist, teacher, and humanitarian.
-She participated in many different societies, and has been credited as the first African American to obtain a doctorate from the University of Florida's College of Education.
+Johnnie Ruth Clarke (July 28, 1919 – May 15, 1978) was an American activist, teacher and humanitarian.
+She participated in many different societies, and is credited as the first African American to obtain a doctorate from the University of Florida's College of Education.
 She served as dean of Gibbs Junior College and as assistant dean of academic affairs at St. Petersburg Junior College, which offers a scholarship in her name.
 The Johnnie Ruth Clarke Health Center was also named after her.

 Early life and education

-Johnnie Ruth Clarke was born July 28, 1919.
-Her parents both worked at the Sorento Hotel, her father as head bellman and her mother as head housekeeper.
+Johnnie Ruth Clarke was born on July 28, 1919.
+Her parents worked at the Sorento Hotel, her father as a head bellman and her mother as a head housekeeper.

 Clarke received her bachelor's degree in Social Science from Florida A&M University, then went on to receive a master's degree from Fisk University.
 In 1966, Clarke obtained her doctorate from the University of Florida College of Education, becoming the first African American to obtain a doctorate from any Florida public university.